arthur-debiasi/e-commerce-challenge/README.md

 ## 💻 About

 This web application is specifically designed for updating product prices within an e-commerce database.
-Users have the ability to modify both individual product prices and pack prices by uploading CSV files while adhering to strict business rules established by the finance and marketing teams.
+Users have the ability to modify both individual product prices and pack prices by uploading CSV files while adhering to business rules established by the finance and marketing teams.

 The client-side of the application is built using React.js (JavaScript), providing a user-friendly interface.
 On the server-side, Node.js (TypeScript) with Express.js powers the application, enabling seamless communication and request handling.
 The database interaction is managed through a containerized MySQL setup, leveraging Docker Compose for efficient management.

-The primary objective of this application is to deliver an intuitive interface that streamlines the process of updating prices for products and packs.
-By harnessing the capabilities of React.js and Node.js, the application ensures the availability of accurate and up-to-date pricing information for the e-commerce platform.
-The ultimate goal is to provide a seamless and responsive user experience.

 ## 🚀 Built With